 There are two kinds of mini-break I love.
 One involves hopping on a plane or the Eurostar on a mission to explore a new city.
-Every second counts on a trip like this, and I am usually hell-bent on making the most of it by sleeping very little and exploring, eating and drinking almost everything in sight!
+Every second counts on a trip like this (see my recent jaunt in Madrid for an example) and I am usually hell-bent on making the most of it by sleeping very little and exploring, eating and drinking almost everything in sight!

 The other, takes a completely different approach.
 It’s all about taking a step back from the busy, fast-paced pressures of normal day-to-day life, and recharging the batteries.
 Usually I manage to get away to West Wales a few time a year and that’s where I get my R&R, but this time, I decided to try somewhere different.

-That’s where La Fosse B&B in Cranbourne comes in.
+My visit to La Fosse B&B in Cranbourne

-Above: A few snaps from Dorset’s Jurassic cost* – just under an hour’s drive from La Fosse B&B. *Amazing weather not guaranteed 😉
+Above: A few snaps from Dorset’s Jurassic coast – just under an hour’s drive from La Fosse B&B.

 One night B&B in the ‘Dorset Blue’ room at La Fosse B&B is £120.
 Three courses in the restaurant at La Fosse is £28 pp (with a £3.50 surcharge to have the award-winning cheeseboard as dessert). http://la-fosse.com